Anmol53/react-conceptual-questions/README.md

 9.  ## How do we access the parent component in a child and vice versa. (in react)

     We can access the parent component's data in a child component using `props`.
-The data which parent data is passing via props will be available in child components.
+The data which parent data is passing via props will be available in child component.

-    We have to use the `callback function` to access the child components data in the parent components.
+    We have to use the `callback function` to access the child component's data in the parent component.

     ***